voxel51/fiftyone-teams-app-deploy/helm/README.md

 To use this feature, use a container image containing `torch` (PyTorch) instead of the `fiftyone-app` image.
 Use the Voxel51 provided image `fiftyone-app-torch` or build your own base image including `torch`.

-To override the default image, providing a new `appSettings.image.repository` stanza to the Helm Chart.
+To override the default image, add a new `appSettings.image.repository` stanza to the Helm Chart.
 Using the included `values.yaml` this configuration might look like:

 ```yaml